-A brisk and bold history of Finland from integrated part of the Swedish kingdom to autonomous Grand Duchy
+A brisk and bold history of Finland from an integrated part of the Swedish kingdom to an autonomous Grand Duchy

 ‘Neither publisher nor author was lacking self-confidence when they decided to produce this survey of Finnish history. … Meinander is a master of elegant compression and writes with precision and subtlety. … The result is a genuinely entertaining read.’ — Jukka Tarkka, Helsingin Sanomat, Helsinki

 ‘A History of Finland is an extraordinarily readable and well-balanced book.
 Meinander’s clarity of vision has placed Finland in a Nordic and European perspective as well as skilfully weaving political, economic and cultural developments into an integral whole.’ — Lennart Berntson, Svenska Dagbladet, Stockholm